 Placement choice.
-Start with newsfeed, live and stories.
-Work your way up to instant experiences.
-Use in-stream if your audience uses Facebook as a video platform.
+Start with News Feed, Live, and Stories.
+Work your way up to Instant Experiences.
+Use in-stream if your audience use Facebook as a video platform.

-Ads or boosted posts.
+Ads or boost.
 Ads allow greater targeting and intimacy with the groups that make up your target market.
 Boost is perfect for regular programming.

 Dynamic creative.
 Skip external A/B tools.
 Facebook’s in-house solution is superior and allows for rapid ad creation.
-It’s particularly useful for ecomm.
+It’s particularly useful for e-commerce.

 Immerse yourself.
 Get a feel for the various ad placements by experiencing them.
 Once you know know the context, it’s easier to market within it.